Mississippi Boychoir Brings 'Tidings of Comfort and Joy'

-Now in its 25th season, the Mississippi Boychoir's annual holiday concert is titled "Tidings of Comfort and Joy" and includes both secular and religious holiday music.
+Now in its 25th season, the Mississippi Boychoir's annual holiday concert was titled "Tidings of Comfort and Joy" and included both secular and religious holiday music.
 "The repertoire will feature a mix of classic and contemporary arrangements of old favorites," says Lanise Aultman, who volunteers as the choir's administrator.
 "We have a spiritual included and a hymn."

-This year's concert extends some long-standing traditions of boychoirs.
+This year's concert extended some long-standing traditions of boychoirs.
 Initially founded in 1995 by Margaret Thomas in Columbus, Miss., the Mississippi Boychoir continues a choral custom that began more than 1,500 years ago.

 In the spirit of the contemporary versions, the Mississippi Boychoir helps the young men develop vocal techniques and learn a variety of musical styles while instilling self-discipline and high standards.
 Performances such as this one allow them to showcase their talents.